le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 4 examples, 0 failures
 {% endhighlight %}

-## Working with different OS
+## Working with different operating systems

-Now I will show how work with different OS.
-In our attributes I add such default attributes:
+Now I will show how to work with different operating systems.
+I will add such default attributes in our attributes :

 {% highlight ruby %}
 case node[:platform_family]